sirkon/mad/HARD.md

 # What's left
 We didn't cover how to use `mad.Unmarshaler`.
 This is easy though, just like with `json.Unmarshaler`.
-It is a minor feature and can only be used for a data definited in raw fenced code blocks.
+It is a minor feature and can only be used for a data defined in raw fenced code blocks.